How, where to bet on the NBA 3-Point Contest: Best betting apps, sportsbook promos for NBA All-Star Saturday

 2026 NBA 3-Point Contest betting preview

-Kon Knueppel, the No. 4 overall pick in the 2025 NBA Draft out of Duke, is tied with Lillard as the co-favorite at +400 odds.
+Kon Knueppel, the No. 4 overall pick in the 2025 NBA Draft out of Duke, is the favorite at +250 odds.
 Knueppel is second in the NBA in made 3-pointers this season.
 Cavaliers guard Donovan Mitchell, who is also participating in the 3-point contest, leads the NBA in triples.
 Competitors Tyrese Maxey (fourth) and Jamal Murray (ninth) also rank in the top 10 in made triples this year.

 Responsible gaming